nascimentocrafael/airflow-spark-delta/README.md

     $ docker-compose -f <compose-file.yml> down --remove-orphans

 # Extras
-## Spark + Postgres sample
+## Spark + Delta sample

-* The DAG [spark-postgres.py](dags/spark-postgres.py) loads [movies.csv](spark/resources/data/movies.csv) and [ratings.csv](spark/resources/data/ratings.csv) data into Postgres tables and query these tables to generate a list of top 10 movies with more rates.
+* The DAG [spark-delta-test.py](dags/spark-delta-test.py) loads [movies.csv](spark/resources/data/movies.csv)  data into delta tables.
-  * This DAG runs the load-postgres.py and read-postgres.py applications.
-These applications are also available in the notebooks [load-postgres-notebook.ipynb](notebooks/load-postgres-notebook.ipynb) and [read-postgres-notebook.ipynb](notebooks/read-postgres-notebook.ipynb).
+  * This DAG runs the load-delta.py application.
+  * To read the delta table you can use the [read-delta-notebook](notebooks/read-delta-notebook.ipynb)